-If you purchase a used 360, be sure to inquire about the timing of the last major service, and be just as sure to get records documenting the service from a reputable Ferrari dealership or independent mechanic.
+If you purchase a used 360, be sure to inquire about the timing of the last major service, and be just as sure to get records documenting the service from a reputable Ferrari dealership or an independent mechanic.
 If you can’t verify the timing of the last service, you should probably carry out another one just to be safe.
 Since that could set you back several thousand dollars, be sure to work it into the sale price.

 How’s the Clutch?

-It doesn’t matter whether your 360 has a manual or an F1 transmission, because it has a clutch.
+It doesn’t matter whether your 360 has a manual or an F1 transmission because it has a clutch.
 While F1 cars can be set to shift like an automatic, the transmission still uses a clutch rather than a typical torque converter to change gears.

 Since a clutch is a wear item, you’ll have to replace your clutch at some point, which can be an expensive job.
 F1 clutches tend to wear faster than manual transmission clutches, and they can be just as expensive to replace.
 Although my manual transmission 360 never needed a new clutch during the time I owned it, I was quoted more than $5,000 from the dealership to replace it, should the need arise.

 Fortunately, a thorough inspection should have no trouble assessing clutch wear in a manual or F1 car.
-In fact, a mechanical inspection of an F1 car should be able to provide an exact number, since the figure can be discovered through a computer program.
+In fact, a mechanical inspection of an F1 car should be able to provide an exact number since the figure can be discovered through a computer program.
 In a manual car, a skilled technician should be able to estimate roughly how much clutch life is left through a simple visual approximation.

 Although many Ferrari purists enjoy keeping their vehicle exactly as intended from the factory, you’ll find that many 360s have been modified at one point or another.
-The most common modification is an exhaust system, though other upgrades might include aftermarket wheels, a Challenge grille in back to add additional cooling and aftermarket stereo components.
+The most common modification is an exhaust system, though other upgrades might include aftermarket wheels, a Challenge grille in the back to add additional cooling, and aftermarket stereo components.

 While you’ll have to decide whether a modified car is right for you, one thing is for certain: Substantial modifications will likely hurt you when the time comes to resell the car.
-If your 360 has aftermarket wheels, a lowered suspension, a snazzy new paint job and big speakers, expect your potential pool of buyers to be limited and, as a result, your selling price to drop.
+If your 360 has aftermarket wheels, a lowered suspension, a snazzy new paint job, and big speakers, expect your potential pool of buyers to be limited and, as a result, your selling price to drop.

 You might also want to think twice about a 360 that’s had any performance modifications, such as a roll cage or a racing harness.
-This could suggest track use, which might involve extra wear on the engine, suspension, brakes or other parts of the car.
+This could suggest track use, which might involve extra wear on the engine, suspension, brakes, or other parts of the car.
 With that said, we don’t necessarily advocate against buying a car that’s been tracked, but we strongly suggest getting a full mechanical inspection before you do.

 Typical Used Car Stuff

 Of course, a Ferrari isn’t dramatically different from a normal used car in many respects.
-You’ll want to check the condition of the tires, brakes, interior, paint and wheels.
+You’ll want to check the condition of the tires, brakes, interior, paint, and wheels.
 You’ll want to make sure all the lights work, inside and out, and ensure that the steering stays on-center when going straight and feels correct when turning.
-And if you test-drive the car (many drivers don’t because the right car might be located thousands of miles away), you’ll want to get over your initial "I’m in a Ferrari!" shock and do your best to remain calm, objective and careful about every aspect of the test-drive process.
+And if you test-drive the car (many drivers don’t because the right car might be located thousands of miles away), you’ll want to get over your initial “I’m in a Ferrari!” shock and do your best to remain calm, objective and careful about every aspect of the test-drive process.